w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 [how to join a nomination pool.](https://support.polkadot.network/support/solutions/articles/65000182376-staking-dashboard-how-to-join-a-nomination-pool)

-See the video tutorial below to learn how to create a pool, set the pool commission, set claim permissions, claim rewards on behalf of another account, and destroy a pool.
+See the video tutorial below to learn how to create a pool, set the pool commission, set claim permissions, claim rewards on behalf of another account, and destroy a pool using the Polkadot Staking Dashboard.

 [![Create and manage pools](https://img.youtube.com/vi/aTFWhwy_Mxg/0.jpg)](https://www.youtube.com/watch?v=aTFWhwy_Mxg)